GgnoHuang/AniMind/README.md

 <img src="https://github.com/GgnoHuang/AniMind/blob/main/public/readmeGifs/add.gif?raw=true" width="450" height="260">

-In this project, I developed a feature enabling users to add new nodes via drag-and-drop.
-Each node is a unique React component with its own shape and functionality, defined as different node types using React Flow's **`nodeTypes`**.
-This feature leverages HTML's drag-and-drop API, specifically using **`onDragStart`**, **`onDrop`**, and **`onDragOver`** events to manage dragging actions and node placement.
-When a user drags a node to a position on the flowchart, these events are triggered.
-Additionally, I created a **`setNodes`** function in the state management tool provided by **`Zustand`**, which updates the node collection in the flow, including their count and data, whenever a new node is added, ensuring data consistency and real-time updates.
+- Feature Development: Developed a feature that allows users to add new nodes via **`drag-and-drop`**.
+- Node Customization: Each node is a unique React component, characterized by its own shape and functionality.
+Different node types are defined using React Flow's **`nodeTypes`**.
+- Drag-and-Drop API Utilization: Implemented HTML's drag-and-drop API.
+This involves using **`onDragStart`**, **`onDrop`**, and **`onDragOver`** events for managing dragging actions and node placement.
+- Event Triggering: When a user drags a node to a position on the flowchart, these specific events are triggered.
+- State Management: Created a **`setNodes`** function within the state management tool provided by **`Zustand`**.
+- Data Consistency and Real-Time Updates: This function updates the node collection in the flow, including their count and data, whenever a new node is added, ensuring data consistency and real-time updates.

 #
 ### **🔸 Node Customization and Interactivity Feature**